Details on the two Gmail versions - the standard view and the basic HTML view.

 Basic HTML view - the simpler Gmail version

-The basic HTML Gmail view is the older of the two versions.
-It's primarily for people on slower internet connections.
-Many bells and whistles, like Gmail themes, are missing from this version because these fancy features tend to make the web page heavy, slowing the functionality and page display.
-As mentioned, this version is ideal for people who use slow internet connections such as dialup.
-Also, if you are downloading a very large file (via a Torrent, for example) and want to check your email on Gmail simultaneously, I recommend using this version because it will load faster saving you precious time.
+The basic HTML Gmail view is the older of the two versions and it’s primarily for people on slower internet connections such as a dialup.
+Many bells and whistles like Gmail themes are missing from the standard view because these fancy features tend to make the web page heavy, slowing the functionality and page display.
+Here is a little tip – when there is a heavy download in progress (via a Torrent, for example) and you want to simultaneously check email on Gmail, use this version because it will load faster saving you precious time.

 The standard Gmail view - the Advanced version